Josie Bassett: After the outlaw days

 As time passed, the Wild Bunch gang eventually faded.
 By 1904, most of the gang members closest to the Bassett girls had either been killed or captured.
 Josie's former lover, Wild Bunch gang member Elzy Lay, reportedly visited Ann and Josie at the ranch shortly after his release from prison in 1906 before he moved to California, where he lived the remainder of his life as a respectable businessman.
 Although Cassidy is reported to have been killed in Bolivia, Josie claimed that he visited her in 1930 and lived in Utah until the late 1940s.

 Josie Bassett lived most of her life on her father's property, operating the ranch and leading a mostly outdoor life, with camping, fishing and hunting as her primary hobbies.
 She married five times over the course of her lifetime.
 She divorced four of her husbands, allegedly running one off with a frying pan.
-A fifth husband died, reportedly of alcoholism, but rumors persist that Josie poisoned him.
 With one husband, Carl McKnight, Bassett had two sons: Crawford McKnight and Herbert "Chick" McKnight.

 In 1913, she moved to a homestead near Vernal, Utah, and made a new ranch there her lifetime commitment.
 In 1924, Crawford helped her build a new cabin on this property.

 During the Great Depression, she supplied food to others in the area, particularly with supplies of beef.
 She made her own soap, sewed her own clothing, and became known for her prowess at hunting deer, which she often did for her own family and for neighbors.
 In one instance, a game warden stopped by her cabin announcing that he was there to arrest her for poaching.
 She confessed that she had just killed a deer and took him to the carcass.
 The game warden was joking with her and took no action.